Modified Marrone-Treanor model: parameterization and benchmarking for five-species air: MMT model comparison against Direct Molecular Simulations

 \section{MMT model comparison against Direct Molecular Simulations}

-In Sec.~\ref{sec:testing_vs_dms_again} of Ref.~\cite{chaudhry25a}, we presented a first set of comparison calculations for our CFD implementation of the MMT model against DMS benchmark solutions.
+In Sec.~VII of Ref.~\cite{chaudhry25a}, we presented a first set of comparison calculations for our CFD implementation of the MMT model against DMS benchmark solutions.
 Those calculations dealt exclusively with ``pure'' $\mathrm{N_2/N}$ and $\mathrm{O_2/O}$ mixtures and thus only involved dissociation reactions of the respective diatomic species.
-In this section we extend this effort to the full MMT model for 5-species air (i.e. $\mathrm{N_2}$, $\mathrm{O_2}$, $\mathrm{NO}$, $\mathrm{N}$ and $\mathrm{O}$), which now includes formation and consumption of nitric oxide via the Zeldovich exchange reactions, among others.
-Thus, we now employ the more complete set of curve-fit parameters required to evaluate Landau-Teller type vibrational relaxation times from Sec.~\ref{sec:tau_vt_fits_again} and the kinetic rate parameters from Sec.~\ref{sec:mmt_model2_rates} in this paper.
-As mentioned in Sec.~\ref{sec:testing_vs_dms_again} of Ref.~\cite{chaudhry25a}, such CFD comparisons must be performed consistently by including only collision-pair interactions corresponding to the available PESs used in the DMS calculations.
+In this section we extend this effort to the updated MMT model for 5-species air (i.e. $\mathrm{N_2}$, $\mathrm{O_2}$, $\mathrm{NO}$, $\mathrm{N}$ and $\mathrm{O}$), which now includes formation and consumption of nitric oxide via the Zeldovich exchange reactions, among others.
+Thus, we now employ the more complete set of kinetic rate parameters from Sec.~\ref{sec:new_mmt_parameters} and curve-fit parameters required to evaluate Landau-Teller type vibrational relaxation times from Sec.~\ref{sec:tau_vt_fits_again} in this paper.
+As mentioned in Sec.~VII of Ref.~\cite{chaudhry25a}, such CFD comparisons must be performed consistently by including only collision-pair interactions corresponding to the available PESs used in the DMS calculations.
 This also means that the thermodynamic properties employed in the CFD-MMT calculations of this section explicitly \emph{do not} account for contributions of molecular or atomic species' electronic excited states.
-Refer to Tables~\ref{tab:tau_v_fit_combined} and \ref{tab:mmt_2024_parameters_complete} (including footnotes) for the interactions modeled and parameters used for MMT results presented in this section.
-Further recall that constant non-Boltzmann factors of $f_k^\mathrm{NB} = 0.5$ and $f_\varepsilon^\mathrm{NB} = 0.85$ are employed in Eq.~(\ref{eqn:mmt_rate_coefficient_again}) and (\ref{eq:devib_mmt}) respectively throughout all MMT calculations presented in this section.
+Refer to Tables~\ref{tab:arrhenius_2024_parameters_complete}, \ref{tab:mmt_2024_parameters_complete} and \ref{tab:tau_v_fit_combined} (including footnotes) for the interactions modeled and parameters used for MMT results presented in this section.
+Further recall that constant non-Boltzmann factors of $f_k^\mathrm{NB} = 0.5$ and $f_\varepsilon^\mathrm{NB} = 0.85$ are employed in Eq.~(\ref{eq:mmt_rate_coefficient_again}) and (\ref{eq:devib_mmt}) respectively throughout all MMT calculations presented in this section.
+Finally, note that the CFD solutions employing the MMT or Park models in this section and in Secs.~\ref{sec:mmt_nb_vs_vnb}-\ref{sec:mmt_vs_park} were all obtained using a standard explicit fourth-order Runge-Kutta ODE time integration scheme.